nsnyder1992/internal_agentic_vuln_scanner/README.md

 The LLM-powered code review tool follows a multi-stage process designed to scale and streamline secure code review in environments with non-standard templating and constrained on-premise LLM resources.

-All LLM interactions are guardrailed through a layered defense: regex sanitization, an LLM firewall, and dedicated security agents trained to detect prompt injections, jailbreaks, and other known exploits
+All LLM interactions are guardrailed through a layered defense: levenshtein distance algorithm, an LLM firewall, and dedicated security agents trained to detect prompt injections, jailbreaks, and other known exploits

 ### 1. 🧹 Regex-Based Pre-Scan
 Quickly scans for known patterns and our custom template syntax using regular expressions.